How to Protect Your PCB Designs from Counterfeit Electronic Components

 Obviously, system failures and malfunctions are a major risk for any critical system.
 In particular, products that someone’s life depends on are held to strict standards.
 High performance/reliability systems (usually medical, aircraft, and defense) are advised or required to adhere to SAE’s Standard AS5553.

-These requirements apply to many federal contracts, especially subcontractors with trickle down requirements and small businesses.
-Keep in mind that I’m a hardware nerd and not an acquisition specialist, so the legalese should be reviewed by someone with the appropriate qualifications.
+These requirements apply to many products produced under federal contracts, especially subcontractors with trickle down requirements and small businesses.
+Keep in mind that this is not official legal advise.
+If you get red flags on a potential counterfeit component, better touch base with your lawyer for appropriate direction.

 With Respect to Consumer Systems: